 I met Peter through the Fortnite subreddit, which is still called r/Fortnite, and is served with a tongue-clucking disclaimer in the FAQ that if you're looking for the Battle Royale forum, you will need to point your browser in the direction of r/FortniteBR.
 This wasn't my first time soliciting the tenor of a game's community through Reddit, but when I made my post, saying I was a journalist looking to interview some vanilla Fortnite superfans about the state of their nation, the intensity of the response surprised me.
 I'm generalizing, but it certainly felt like those who responded were desperate to say their piece on a game they're passionate about before it was too late.
 My inbox filled up in a way it rarely does.
 It must feel strange to see Fortnite on top of the world and still feel left out in the cold.

-Last summer there was no shortage of optimism in the Fortnite scene.
+The months following Fortnite's Early Access launch were peaceful, and the future was bright.
 The game was doing solid numbers, and earning pleasant meditations from the thoughtful corners of the enthusiast press.
 However, after the Battle Royale module was airdropped in, the mood quickly turned apocalyptic.
 Ground zero, says Peter, was last October, after Epic released a Halloween update infested with blatant, game-breaking bugs.
 "Lag spikes, inventories disappearing," he explains. "[The mood] was on par with the saltiness of the Destiny subreddit three to four weeks after Destiny 2 came out."

 Games get messy patches all the time, and those gripes generally run their course after the publishers offer a mea culpa and some free stuff.
 But this was different.
 As Fortnite fans felt increasingly alienated, Epic was getting candid about the status of its MOBA Paragon.
 After resources were cannibalized from that project to help facilitate the exponential growth of Battle Royale, community coordinator Edgar Diaz admitted that Paragon, in its current state, was unsustainable.
 A few weeks later, the game was cancelled, and fans of PvE Fortnite started to get nervous.
 "Things did not look good," remembers Peter.
 "When Paragon died the Fortnite community started to freak out."